-A great deal of corporate debt was sold during the late 1980s at interest rates in the 9% to 12% range.
-Because the call protection on much of this debt has ended, and because interest rates have fallen since the debt was issued, many companies are analyzing the pros and cons of bond refundings.
-Refunding decisions actually involve two separate questions: (1) Is it profitable to call an outstanding issue in the current period and replace it with a new issue; and (2) even if refunding is currently profitable, would the firm's expected value be increased even more if the refunding were postponed to a later date?
-We consider both questions in this section.
+A great deal of corporate debt was sold during the late 1990s.
+Because the call protection on much of this debt has ended and because interest rates have fallen since the debt was issued, many companies are analyzing the pros and cons of bond refundings.
+The basic approach is to estimate the incremental after-tax cash flows associated with the refunding.
+The cash flows in a refunding decision are due to the presence of debt, so the cash flows should be discounted at the after-tax cost of debt.